UK: Indian high commission condemns Hindu-Muslim clash in Leicester

 In a press release, it said, “We strongly condemn the violence perpetrated against the Indian Community in Leicester and vandalization of premises and symbols of the Hindu religion.”

-Trouble started on September 17 when a group of men marched through the city’s Green Lane Road area chanting “Jai Shree Ram”.
-It is a heavily Muslim-dominated area.
+Trouble started on September 17 when a group of men (allegedly Hindutva affiliated) marched through the city’s Green Lane Road area chanting “Jai Shree Ram”.
+Leicester is a heavily Muslim-dominated area.

-According to a report by The Guardian, the mob “came past the mosques, taunting the community and physically beat people up randomly.”

 Muslim journalist heckled